-The consent of the parent/guardian of the child to the adoption is a legal requirement.
-If the child is born outside marriage, and the father has no guardianship rights, only the mother's consent is needed.
-Under the adoption legislation , however, birth fathers are now being consulted (if possible) about the adoption of their children.
-In situations where the parents are not married and the father does not have guardianship rights, his consent is not necessary for adoption.
+The consent of the parents/guardians of the child to the adoption is a legal requirement.
+If the child is born outside marriage and the father has no guardianship rights, only the mother's consent is needed, but the father is entitled to be consulted (if possible).
 However, the consent of the father is required if he marries the mother after the birth of the child or he is appointed guardian or is granted custody of the child by court order.

-The mother, father (where he is guardian) or other legal guardian must give an initial consent or agreement to the placing of a child for adoption by an approved adoption service.
-He/she must then give his/her consent to the making of an Adoption Order.
-This consent may be withdrawn any time before the making of the Adoption Order.
+The mother, father (where he is guardian) or other legal guardian must give an initial consent or agreement to the placing of a child for adoption by the Child and Family Agency or an approved adoption service.
+They must then give their consent to the making of an adoption order.
+This consent may be withdrawn any time before the making of the adoption order.

-The social worker then prepares a report, which goes before the agency committee or (HSE) Area committee and a decision is made.
+The social worker then prepares a report which goes before the local adoption committee and a recommendation is made.

 A certified copy of an entry in the Adopted Children Register, which can be used for legal and administrative purposes, costs €10.
-You can download an application form for a certified copy here.
+It is available through the Registrar General's Office.
+You can download an application form or apply online here.

 Tel:(01) 230 9300